itsdk109/arithmetic_repo/README.md

     + **Writing Files**

-## I hope you'll enjoy this go basic tutorial.
+## I hope you'll be enjoying this go basic tutorial.
 Thank You!